 Its disadvantages are that transplanted glucagon-secreting alpha cells are nonfunctional (possibly complicating hypoglycemia) and several pancreata are usually required for a single islet cell recipient (exacerbating disparities between graft supply and demand and limiting use of the procedure).

-Indications are the same as those for pancreas transplantation.
-Simultaneous islet cell–kidney transplantation may be desirable after the technique is improved.
+Indications are the same as those for pancreas transplantation: type 1 diabetes with renal failure who are thus also candidates for kidney transplantation, repeated failure to control glycemia with standard treatment, and episodes of hypoglycemic unawareness.
+Simultaneous islet cell–kidney transplantation may be desirable in the future after the outcomes have improved.

 (See also Overview of Transplantation.)